jkaryo1/GoTime/README.md

 sound of the alarm can be changed by updating the default alarm sound in the settings activity.

+Permissions:
+GoTime requires full location permission (requires the user to turn on high- accuracy mode) and needs permission to draw over apps in order to send alarms.

 CREDIT:
 The WorkaroundMapFragment.java class, as well as its basic implementation, was modeled after Alok Nair's post on StackOverflow regarding enabling vertical map